-Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure for patients with a narrowing aortic valve (aortic stenosis) that replaces the diseased valve.
-TAVR is an option for patients who are considered too high risk for traditional open-heart surgery.
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure that replaces a narrowing, diseased aortic valve (aortic stenosis).
+TAVR is an option if your condition is considered too high risk for traditional open-heart surgery.

 Transcatheter aortic valve replacement (TAVR)